techidaily/site-facebook/source/_posts/essential-tips-to-dodge-typical-social-media-buying-pitfalls.md

 ![Man beside smartphone displaying Facebook icon](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/02/Man-beside-smartphone-displaying-Facebook-icon.jpg)

  Founded in 2016, Facebook Marketplace is a service built into the popular social media site.
 It allows Facebook users to post (or purchase) virtually any item for sale.
 Users may post everything from clothes and furniture to pet supplies and electronics.
-There is even a section for people to[post “free items” they want to give away, much like Craigslist](http://www.makeuseof.com/apps-like-craigslist/) .
+There is even a section for people to [post “free items” they want to give away, much like Craigslist](http://www.makeuseof.com/apps-like-craigslist/) .

  Read More:[What Is Facebook Marketplace?](https://www.makeuseof.com/what-is-facebook-marketplace/)